nasghoi/dev-notes/README.md

 # dev-notes
-what i learn to become a better software engineer
+what i learn to become a better software engineers

 ## Daily learning log
 ### 11-05-2025